Rahmenordnung/project-3m-database/README.md

 - The pagination updates withing the count of the recipes available in the database

 ### <a name="Responsive_Testing"></a>Responsive Testing ##

+The tests are located in the file tests.py and can be proved with the command:__python3 tests.py__ This test are ment to cover the CRUD functionality and prove if they work properly.

+Automated tests were carried out and all 24 tests passed satisfactorily (see screenshot in Testing folder).

 **********************************
 ## <a name="Getting_started"></a>Getting started ##